 A. Employees will be paid at one and one-half (1-1/2) times the sum of their regular hourly rate for those hours worked in excess of forty (40) hours in a workweek as a result of full-time work in support of a significant emergency, declared disaster, or Emergency Management Assistance Compact (EMAC) or other Mutual Aid activations/deployments as determined by the agency head or designee.
 During federally declared disasters overtime compensation will be limited to cash payments.

-B. For those hours worked during the activation, one dollar ($1.00) is added to an employee’s regular rate in lieu of any other forms of additional compensation including, but not limited to, callback, standby, shift differential, split shift differential, assignment pay, and/or schedule change.
+B. For those hours worked during the activation, one dollar ($1.00) is added to an employee’s regular rate.

 C. Unless otherwise noted in writing, employees will retain the assigned workweek while supporting emergency/disaster operations.
 However, employees’ assigned work hours may be different from their regularly assigned work hours.